 Matthew Shapiro is a trial lawyer in the intellectual property litigation group, with more than a decade of experience across all major patent venues, including patent-centric district courts, the International Trade Commission, and the Patent Trial and Appeal Board.

-Matthew represents clients from pre-suit investigation through appeal, with experience managing the day-to-day activities of large-scale litigations, leading technical and discovery teams, developing case strategies, and preparing and presenting witnesses at trial.
-Matthew also has considerable experience with post-grant proceedings before the United States Patent and Trademark Office, where he has served as counsel in more than thirty proceedings.
+Matthew represents clients from pre-suit investigation through appeal, with experience managing the day-to-day activities of large-scale litigations, leading discovery, damages and technical teams, developing case strategies, and preparing and presenting witnesses at trial.
+His experience spans a broad range of technical fields, including computer-based technologies in the consumer electronics, industrial process management, insurance, digital printing, and internet-based service industries.

 Prior to law school, Matthew worked as a computer and software engineer for Lockheed Martin Maritime Systems and Sensors designing software in Java, C, and C++ for sonar navigation and positive train control systems.
 Matthew is the co-inventor of U.S. Patent No. 7,383,719 for an Automated Passenger Screening System, which resulted from his active contributions to the company’s “think tank.”